Lawrence of Arabia (film): Plot

 T. E. Lawrence dies in a motorcycle accident in 1935.
-At a memorial service at St Paul's Cathedral, it becomes clear that several influential Britons dislike him.
+At a memorial service at St Paul's Cathedral, it becomes clear that several influential Britons disliked him.

 During the First World War, Lawrence is a misfit lieutenant in the British Army, notable for his effrontery and education.
 Mr. Dryden of the Arab Bureau sends him to meet with Colonel Harry Brighton, who advises Prince Feisal in his revolt against the Turks.
 Lawrence is outraged when his guide is killed by Sherif Ali ibn el Kharish for drinking from the latter's well.
 Lawrence accuses Ali of being a barbarian and is dismayed to learn that the latter is Feisal's advisor.

-Relations between the United Kingdom and the Arabs are tense.
-While Britain will supply guns to the Arabs, it will not provide artillery, which would make Feisal an independent force.
-Brighton asks Feisal to fall back and help the British defend the Suez Canal.
-Lawrence violates Brighton's orders by encouraging Feisal to attack.
+Relations between the British and the Arabs are tense.
+While the British will supply guns to the Arabs, they will not provide artillery, which would make Feisal an independent force.
 Feisal is impressed by Lawrence's familiarity with the Quran and his honesty about British interests in Arabia.

-Lawrence convinces Feisal to launch a surprise attack on the port of Aqaba to improve his supply lines.
-Ali protests, as Aqaba is protected from land attacks by the harsh Nefud Desert and the local Turkish enforcer, Howeitat tribal leader Auda Abu Tayi.
+Lawrence violates Brighton's orders by convincing Feisal to launch a surprise attack on the port of Aqaba to improve his supply lines.
+Ali protests, as Aqaba is protected from land attacks by the Nefud Desert and the local Turkish enforcer, Howeitat tribal leader Auda Abu Tayi.
 Feisal gives Lawrence just fifty men.
 Lawrence hires teenage orphans Daud and Farraj as his attendants.

-During the march to Aqaba, Lawrence wins over Feisal's men by turning back into the desert to rescue Gasim.
+During the march to Aqaba, Lawrence wins over Feisal's men by returning to the desert to rescue Gasim.
 The grateful Arabs give Lawrence traditional clothing.
 Lawrence convinces Auda to switch sides by promising him a Turkish gold hoard at Aqaba.
-Lawrence is shaken when he must execute Gasim to prevent a conflict.
+En route, Lawrence is shaken when he must execute Gasim to prevent a conflict between Feisal's men and Auda's.

 Lawrence and Auda capture Aqaba, but there is no gold.
 To placate Auda, Lawrence agrees to ask his superiors in Cairo for more money.
 Daud is drowned by quicksand along the way.